cjenco02/cdt-red/README.md

 The PowerShell script (persist.ps1) adds a registry entry under the current user’s run key to ensure that a specified payload is executed at every user logon.

-Key features:
+# Key features:

-Modifiable payload path.
+-Modifiable payload path

-Uses the HKCU:\Software\Microsoft\Windows\CurrentVersion\Run registry key.
+-Uses the HKCU:\Software\Microsoft\Windows\CurrentVersion\Run registry key

-Easy integration with any payload executable.
+-Easy integration with any payload executable

-C# Reverse Shell Payload
+-C# Reverse Shell Payload

-The C# payload (ReverseShellPayload.cs) establishes a reverse TCP connection to an attacker‑controlled server and launches a hidden instance of cmd.exe whose input and output are piped over the network.
+-The C# payload (ReverseShellPayload.cs) establishes a reverse TCP connection to an attacker‑controlled server and launches a hidden instance of cmd.exe whose input and output are piped over the network

-Key features:

-    Reverse shell functionality for remote command execution.
+-Reverse shell functionality for remote command execution

-    Asynchronous handling of command output.
+-Asynchronous handling of command output

-    Customizable IP address and port to suit your testing environment.
+-Customizable IP address and port to suit your testing environment

-Usage
+# Usage
 Setting Up the Persistence Script

 Edit the Script:

-Open Persistence.ps1 in your favorite text editor.
+-Open Persistence.ps1 in your favorite text editor

-Update the variable $payloadPath with the full path to your payload executable (e.g., C:\RedTeam\ReverseShellPayload.exe).
+-Update the variable $payloadPath with the full path to your payload executable (e.g., C:\RedTeam\ReverseShellPayload.exe)

-Optionally, change the $entryName to a custom name.
+-Optionally, change the $entryName to a custom name

 Run the Script: